-Enhanced bicycle facility
+• Enhanced bicycle facility

 Enhanced bicycle facilities are on-street bicycle facilities that go beyond the standard bicycle lane, paved shoulder, or widened outside travel lane.
 Enhanced bicycle facilities are meant to improve safety, define bicycle space on roadways, and provide clear corridors for bicycle usage.
-Examples of enhanced bicycle facilities include the protected bicycle lane (also referred to as a cycle track or separated bicycle lane), which provides separation between bicyclists and the travel and/or parking lane via a physical barrier; the buffered bicycle lane, which provides a similar separation via a buffer space; and the raised bicycle lane, which is vertically separated from traffic.
-Figure 3.7 presents some examples of enhanced bicycles facilities.
+Examples of enhanced bicycle facilities include the protected bicycle lane (also referred to as a cycle track or separated bicycle lane), which provides separation between bicyclists and the travel and/or parking lane via a physical barrier; the buffered bicycle lane, which provides a similar separation via a buffer space; the raised bicycle lane, which is vertically separated from traffic; and the separate path within a roadway's right-of-way.
+Figure 3.8 presents some examples of enhanced bicycle facilities.

-Arterial street/highway
+• Arterial street/highway

 Arterial streets are defined as streets and highways that are principally intended to provide a high degree of travel mobility, serving the through movement of traffic and providing transportation service between major subareas of an urban area or through the area.
 Together, the arterial streets should form an integrated, areawide system.
-Access to abutting property may be a secondary function of some types of arterial streets and highways, but it should always be subordinate to the primary function of traffic movement.
+Access to abutting property may be a secondary function of some types of arterial streets and highways, but it should be subordinate to the primary function of traffic movement.
 Arterials are typically spaced about one-half mile apart in Mixed-Use City Center and Mixed-Use Traditional Neighborhood areas, one mile in Small Lot Traditional Neighborhood and Medium Lot Neighborhood areas, two miles in Large Lot Neighborhood, and more than two miles in Large Lot Exurban and Rural Estate areas.